onzfonz/comp227/src/content/1/en/part1d.md

 export default App
 ```

-The content of the file *index.js* is the same as in previous exercises.
+The contents of the file *index.js* is the same as in previous exercises.

 Find out how to generate random numbers in JavaScript, eg.
 via a search engine or on [Mozilla Developer Network](https://developer.mozilla.org).